 Government funding is available on the basis that the prescribing doctor is an approved prescriber (usually a respiratory physician).
 Oxygen is usually supplied to patients meeting specific criteria and means testing by state or regional health departments in Australia and New Zealand (Serginson 2009).

 Oxygen in patients with moderate hypoxaemia

 738 participants were randomised to receive oxygen at 2 litres per minute or no oxygen.
-Fifty seven per cent had resting hypoxaemia and were prescribed continuous oxygen at 2 litres per minute and 43 per cent were prescribed oxygen at 2 litres per minute during exercise and sleep.
+57% had resting hypoxaemia and were prescribed continuous oxygen at 2 litres per minute and 43% were prescribed oxygen at 2 litres per minute during exercise and sleep.
 Over a median follow-up of 18.4 months, the median use of oxygen was 15.1 ± 6.2 hours per day in the continuous group and 11.3 ± 5 hours per day in the exercise and nocturnal group.
-Fifty one adverse events were noted, with three subjects requiring hospitalisation on account of these.
+51 adverse events were noted, with three patients requiring hospitalisation on account of these.
 The majority of adverse effects were slips and falls, but fire and burns also occurred.